-The largest competition of American wines in the world names the best of the best
+The largest competition of American wines in the world names best American wines of 2018

-(San Francisco, January 13, 2017) — After receiving 7,000 entries from 28 states across the country, the San Francisco Chronicle Wine Competition, hailed as the largest competition of American wines in the world, has once again successfully narrowed thousands of wines down to an exclusive few.
-A complete listing, accompanied by price points, can be found at winejudging.com.
+After receiving 6,960 entries from 35 states across the country, the San Francisco Chronicle Wine Competition (SFCWC) has once again successfully narrowed thousands of wines down to an exclusive few.
+A complete listing of the 2018 results, sortable by price point and category, can be found at winejudging.com.

 Sparkling Sweepstake Winner

 Rack & Riddle (CA) NV Sonoma County Blanc de Noirs $22.00

 Brick Barn Wine Estate (CA) 2016 Santa Ynez Valley Vermentino $40.00